Sheepe/mcspeedrun/README.md

 To clear all checkpoints (and so all data stored), run `/function core:reset`.

+To just clear everyone's times, you can run `/function speedrun:data/clear`

 You can set up a leaderboard of the best times by going to where you'd like the board to be and running `/function speedrun:leaderboard/spawn`.
 If you'd like to move it, you just run the same function again in the new location.
 If you want to remove it altogether, simply run `/function speedrun:leaderboard/remove`

 # Technical Details